Commercial and High Strength Zero Discharge Wastewater Systems and Wastewater Treatment Plants

-A commercial wastewater system, onsite sewage facility (OSSF) or septic system, or commercial wastewater system, covers pretty much everything that is not residential.
-This includes schools, hotels, conference centers, convenience stores, vet clinics, motels, apartments, factories, manufacturing facility areas, wineries, breweries, restaurants, conference centers, RV parks, marinas, and more.
+A commercial wastewater treatment plant system, onsite sewage facility (OSSF), or commercial wastewater system, covers pretty much everything that is not residential.
+This includes schools, hotels, conference centers, convenience stores, vet clinics, motels, apartments, factories, manufacturing facility areas, wineries, breweries, restaurants, distilleries, conference centers, RV parks, marinas, and more.

 We design, permit, construct, and operate systems up to 500,000 gpd in the State of Texas.

 The permit requirements are vastly different, under the Texas Administrative Code, for such systems.

 These are generally known as " high BOD " systems, or high strength wastewater, meaning the sewage strength is much higher than the amounts from a residence (10 times higher, and more).
 Such systems require not only hydraulic load balancing and disposal, but also proper biological load balancing and treatment.
 This is often accomplished by flow equalization of the system.
 Put our licensed professional engineer's knowledge to work for you to ensure your system will meet all present and future needs of your business, and operate without any problems in the future.

 Currently, any system over 5,000 gpd requires a State issued permit.
 We can design and permit these systems, either for zero-discharge, or discharge systems.

 Generally, a commercial wastewater system is anyting that is either high strength sewage, or over 5,000 gallons per day.
 If over 5,000 gpd, this requires a lengthy permit process, and specialized civil engineering knowledge and licensure.

 Our designs, done by a Registered Professional Engineer, can be either local permit level, or state permit level through Texas Commission on Environmental Quality ( TCEQ ).
 This can be a discharge permit, or a non-discharge permit.